 When should I worry that I might have Covid-19?

-But won’t you be able to test me?
+Will you be able to test me?

 We are offering testing for our patients, after they are assessed by one of our providers by telemedicine and determined to meet the criteria for COVID testing.
 If you have symptoms, schedule a telemedicine visit with your provider today.
 Below are the COVID Test we are offering to our patients:

-So what should I do if I think it’s likely I have Covid-19?
+What should I do if I think it’s likely I have Covid-19?

 It depends on how severe your symptoms are.
 If you feel very ill, you should go the emergency room where you can receive supportive care like IV fluids and oxygen.
 But if your symptoms are mild, you should stay at home and monitor your them.
 That way you can avoid spreading it other people while your immune system fights off the infection.